Political Indicators

 Keep Reading

 Are broad measures of public sociopolitical sentiment relevant to investors?
 Do they predict stock returns as indicators of exuberance and fear?
 To investigate, we relate S&P 500 Index return and 12-month trailing S&P 500 price-operating earnings ratio (P/E) to the percentage of respondents saying “yes” to the recurring Gallup polling question: “In general, are you satisfied or dissatisfied with the way things are going in the United States at this time?”
 Since individual polls span several days, we use S&P 500 Index levels for about the middle of the polling interval.
-To calculate market P/E, we use current S&P 500 Index level and most recent quarterly aggregate operating earnings.
-Using Gallup polling results, S&P 500 Index levels and 12-month trailing S&P 500 operating earnings as available during July 1990 (when polling frequency becomes about monthly) through September 2022, we find that: Keep Reading
+To calculate market P/E, we use current S&P 500 Index level and most recently available quarterly aggregate operating earnings for that time.
+Using Gallup polling results, S&P 500 Index levels and 12-month trailing S&P 500 operating earnings as available during July 1990 (when polling frequency becomes about monthly) through October 2023, we find that: Keep Reading

 Does quantified uncertainty in government economic policy reliably predict stock market returns?
 To investigate, we consider the U.S. Economic Policy Uncertainty (EPU) Index, created by Scott Baker, Nicholas Bloom and Steven Davis and constructed from three components: